jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

           &= \ldots
      \end{align*}
      Which can be read as 'a list is either empty, or it has one element of type `a`, or it has two elements of type `a`, etc.
-     Although this is mostly an entertaining (and, depending on your view, an overly complicated) way of looking at types, a similar correspondence from types to logical operations forms the basis of the Curry-Howard isomorphismthat connects type theory to logic in a very fundamental way.
+     Although this is mostly an entertaining (and, depending on your view, an overly complicated) way of looking at types, a similar correspondence from types to logical operations forms the basis of the Curry-Howard isomorphism that connects type theory to logic in a very fundamental way.

 ## Bi-functors